alexshampton/CEG4500/project2/rubric.md

 [Note: A game is not necessary.
 You are welcome to create a game if you like, as long as all of the requirements discussed are incorporated into the game.]

-To work with this lab, make sure you download the following files into a single directory: lab4.html, lab4.js, and object.js.
-Include the Common folder one level above.
-Load the file ‘lab4.html’ in your browser.
-You should see a light gray canvas.
-Here’s why: there is a big light gray object sitting right on top of the camera.
-The code in lab4.html and lab4.js does draw the object, but because it sits on top of the camera, you cannot see the object itself (imagine a big cave enclosing you, then you would  not really see the outside of the cave.
-At the moment, the object is kind of like that cave).

 ## Requirements for interactive scene
 1) The project must model a realistic scene.
 Examples of scenes: a dining table with chairs and dinnerware, an office desk with a computer and clutter, a room with furniture.
 This is a chance for you folks to exhibit your creativity and design ideas, so feel free to explore!
 2) The project should have at least 4 polyhedra.
 Think creatively: you have chairs that can take 6 polyhedra, you have chairs that may take just three.